-The Neighbourhood Plan defines the built-up area of South Woodham Ferrers as that drawn on the Chelmsford Local Plan policies map, (Map 5), which includes land within the extent of the Northern Growth Area allocated for development.
-Proposals for development outside of the built-up area will only be considered where they are of a scale and form consistent with the landscape character and rural uses.
-The green necklace wrapping around South Woodham Ferrers, including land to the north of the Northern Growth Area, shall be preserved and protected from future development.
+The Neighbourhood Plan defines the South Woodham Ferrers Urban Area as that drawn on the Chelmsford Local Plan policies map (Inset Map 5), which includes land within the extent of the Northern Growth Area allocated for development.
+Proposals for development outside of the urban area of a scale and form consistent with the landscape character and rural uses will be supported subject to compliance with other relevant policies within the South Woodham Ferrers Neighbourhood Plan.

-37 Chelmsford Borough Council, June 2008, A Plan for South Woodham Ferrers, Supplementary Planning Document
+43 Chelmsford Borough Council, June 2008, A Plan for South Woodham Ferrers, Supplementary Planning Document